nilicule/joltApp/README.md

 - `-d`: Prevent the display from sleeping
 - `-i`: Prevent the system from idle sleeping
 - `-s`: Prevent the system from sleeping
+- `-u`: Declare that the user is active (to prevent the screensaver from starting)

 ## License